blip-solutions/labelatorio-serve/README.md

 - LABELATORIO_URL [optional]

 ### Volumes
-Mounting volumes is not nescesary since no data are beeing permanently saved in the container, however mounting `app/models_cache` folder might be usefull, since you optimize startup time on recreation
+Mounting volumes is not nescesary since no data are beeing permanently saved in the container, however mounting `app/models_cache` folder might be usefull, since you optimize startup time on recreation (models that have been downloaded in the past wont be downloaded again)

 Also mounting `/queues` would preserve data yet to be send to Labelator.io for review (might be usefull if unexpected shutdown occured in the middle of the operation)